lhr-solar/Controls/Docs/source/Apps/ExtraFiles.rst

 ``void CAN_Queue_Init(void)`` — Initialize the queue and its associated mutex.

-``ErrorStatus CAN_Queue_Post(CANMSG_t message)`` — Used by tasks that want to post CAN messages.
+``ErrorStatus CAN_Queue_Post(CANDATA_t message)`` — Used by tasks that want to post CAN messages.
 The messages are held in a FIFO queue.

-``ErrorStatus CAN_Queue_Pend(CANMSG_t *message)`` — Used by SendCarCAN to consume the queue.
+``ErrorStatus CAN_Queue_Pend(CANDATA_t *message)`` — Used by SendCarCAN to consume the queue.
 This function blocks the caller until the queue contains at least one message, at which point it will return message and remove it from the queue.

 ================
 Pedal to Percent